lsy13522514671/Snake-Game/README.md

 * Change directory to the root of this project
 * SnakeGameMain is the program entry point
-* If you are new to gradle, simply follow the instructions below:
+* If you are new to gradle, simply follow the instruction below.
 If you are a Linux/Mac user, run
 ```
 gradlew build